Easy, fast, and comforting, this affordable side dish is also a necessary component in many other recipes.

 Enjoy!

 Obviously topped with gravy is one of the best ways to serve it!
-You can use it on top of savory pie recipes.
+You can use it on top of savory pie recipes as well.
 It also goes well with other vegan recipes such as:

 Storage.